 |Office Hours: M, W 1:20-2:20 or by appointment|

-K401/501 is the first semester of Fourth-Year Korean, Advanced level.
-The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing in the advanced level.
-The course will deal with authentic expository writings (some slightly tailored to fit the level) on various topics.
-The course is largely content- based and task-based.
-Particular focuse will be on enhancing ability to advance one's opinion as well as discussing and sharing thoughts and ideas.
-Expanding one's vocabulary to include more complex and abstract concepts is also a main goal of this course.
+K401/501 is the first semester of Fourth Year Korean, Advanced level.
+The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing in the advanced level (advanced low in ACTFL standards).
+Particularly focused on will be enhancing ability to advance one's opinion as well as discussing and sharing thoughts and ideas.
+Expanding one's vocabulary of more complex and abstract concepts is also a main goal of this course.

 Students will be evaluated for the final grade based on the following criteria:

-1. Class Attendance: Every 5 absences will result in a one-level grade reduction.
-No exuses will be allowed without written proof of the circumstances (e.g. doctor's notes, police reports, performance schedule, job interview schedule).
-No more than 5 excuses will be granted, under any circumstance.
+* Excessive abssences will result in a lower grade.
+Absences may be excused if a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.) is provided.
+In any circumstances, no more than 5 excuses will be granted.

 Grades will be assigned based on the following scale:

 |63 - 66.9||D|